Statistics Act (280/2004)

 Notwithstanding the provisions on secrecy, state authorities shall be obliged to provide Statistics Finland with such data in their possession that are necessary for the production of statistics, as well as with data on their own activities, finances, duties, staff and other resources required in their activities.

-Notwithstanding the provisions on secrecy, as necessary for the production of statistics local government authorities shall be obliged to provide Statistics Finland with data on their finances, products, locations of activities, as well as with data on the staff and other resources required in their activities.
+Notwithstanding the provisions on secrecy, as necessary for the production of statistics the authorities of municipalities, joint municipal authorities and wellbeing services counties and joint county authorities for wellbeing services shall be obliged to provide Statistics Finland with data on their finances, products, locations of activities, as well as with data on the staff and other resources required in their activities.
+(3.2.2023/146)

 Notwithstanding the provisions on secrecy, as necessary for the production of statistics, incorporated enterprises, unincorporated public enterprises, and non-profit institutions and foundations are obliged to provide Statistics Finland with data on the type, location, ownership, finances and products of their activities, as well as with data on the staff and other resources required in their activities.